 How Fannie Mae HomePath Properties Work

-Through HomePath.com, you can view all of Fannie Mae HomePath properties, paired with detailed descriptions and recent photos.
+Through HomePath.com, you can view all of Fannie Mae HomePath properties, detailed descriptions, and recent photos.
 The site includes a filter option to help you narrow your search to homes that match your specific criteria.
 While Fannie Mae may make some repairs on a HomePath property, there’s no guarantee that the home won’t need additional repairs.

 - HomeReady Mortgage Program: HomeReady may be a good option if you want to purchase a single-family home and can meet certain income criteria in your area.
 You may put as little as 3% down.
 To qualify, you’ll need to complete the Framework homeownership course.